Hongqi (marque): Post-2010s

+Pre-2010s

 Concept cars

 Hongqi will sometimes make an appearance at autoshows held on Chinese soil, showing off a concept car that attracts attention.

 At the 2005 Shanghai International Auto Exhibition, a Hongqi HQD concept car was displayed.

-A Hongqi SUV concept was unveiled at the 2008 Beijing International Automotive Exhibition.
+A Hongqi SUV concept was unveiled at the 2007 Beijing International Automotive Exhibition.

-At the 2015 Shanghai International Auto Exhibition, Hongqi displayed a concept SUV radically different from its 2008 entry.
+At the 2015 Shanghai International Auto Exhibition, Hongqi displayed a concept SUV radically different from its 2007 entry.

 At the 2018 Beijing International Auto Exhibition, Hongqi unveiled the electric sports car E-Jing GT Concept.

 At the 2019 Frankfurt Motor Show, Hongqi unveiled the sports car S9 and the SUV E115.

 At the 2021 Shanghai International Auto Exhibition, Hongqi unveiled the luxury limousine L-Concept.

 HQE

 Not strictly a concept car, the V12-powered Hongqi HQE was used by high-ranking official Hu Jintao during parades celebrating the 60th anniversary of the People's Republic of China.
 It appeared on an official list of upcoming models in 2010 with a retail price of 1.2 million US dollars (which would have made it the most expensive Chinese-built car in history).
 This model has since been shown at the 2010 Beijing Auto Show as the CA7600L.
 It is equipped with a 300 kW 6.0 L V12 engine developed in-house.